drpietz/better-digitalocean-dyndns/README.md

 # better-digitalocean-dyndns
-Fully automated and customizable python script for using DigitalOcean as a DynDNS service.
+Fully customizable python script for using DigitalOcean as a DynDNS service.

 ## Usage
 1. Install required packages by running